 - All parents must provide the required information in the medication register.
 This information must be completed each day that the child requires the medication.
 The following information is required: -Category (ii) and category (iii) medications - " Full name of child; - " Date; - " Name of medication; - " Dosage; - " Times to be given; - " Parent's signature; - " Signature of staff member who administered the medication and the signature of the staff member who witnessed the administration of medication. - " Time of administered medication and - " Evidence of parental acknowledgement. - Staff must check the 'use by date' of the medication before administering it.
 If the medication has passed this date it must not be given.
 Paracetamol prescribed by a doctor has a two year "Best Before" period from the date of issue. - Staff must check the prescription or manufacturers written guidelines where there is not a prescription.
 All medication will be administered in accordance with the doctors or manufacturers guidelines. - Senior staff will check the medication book regularly throughout the day.
-Particular attention will be paid before meal times. - If a child is running a high temperature (38°c or above) staff will seek parent approval before administering paracetamol.
-Parents will be required to text or email through their approval or sign for it when they arrive to collect their child.
+Particular attention will be paid before meal times. - Children will not be given paracetamol / ibuprofen type medications at the centre unless approved by the manager.
 Please refer to the Illness policy regarding fevers. - For children who have regular medication, e.g..
 Asthma inhalers, this will be stored in a plastic bag with written directions of use and a parent/caregiver signature.
 Parents will train the staff on administration of these medications. - Regular reminders are in the newsletters to remind parents of our guidelines on medication administration. - No medication is to be left in a child's bag.